BogTheMudWing/Flight-Forge/ARTWORK.md

 ## Requirements

 All images must be the same size.
 The exact dimensions are not strict, but the images must be 1:1 aspect ratio.
 Images must not be obscene or disturbing and they should be free of text, watermarks, and backgrounds.
-You must provide the images in webp format.
-If your image editor does not support exporting in webp, you can use [Squoosh](https://squoosh.app) to convert by uploading the image and setting the compression to *WebP*.
+You must provide the images in png format.
+If your image editor does not support exporting in png, you can use [Squoosh](https://squoosh.app) to convert by uploading the image and setting the compression to *png*.

 > 🖼️ **Image wanted here.**
 >